sasquatch678/A-Painted-World/README.md

 steam://controllerconfig/22330/3299476272

 A prompt will appear to open it with Steam, select Open Link.
-An image of the layout will appear, use :stop_button:  or :regional_indicator_x: to import the layout.
+An image of the layout will appear, use :stop_button: or X to import the layout.
 From here you can launch the list normally through MO2 and use the controller to play.

 ### OPTIONAL MODS - ULTRAWIDE SUPPORT & PERFORMANCE